silentorb/marloth-story/books/fairytale/part2.md

 "Fine.
 I'll be back tomorrow.
 Notify me immediately if he says so much as a word."

-The nurse wagged her head about as if to say *"who cares?"* and ushered the King out of the room.
+The nurse wagged her head as if to say *"who cares?"* and ushered the King out of the room.
 After a while, James sat up for a better look at the room.
 For once the nurse paused long enough to actually look at him.
 She wasn't an official nurse really.
-All of the real nurses in the castle had caught some flu and keeled over.
+All the real nurses in the castle had caught some flu and keeled over.
 While her main profession was that of seamstress, she was also the castle Jill-of-All-Trades and had been chosen to fill their place.
 She was a Tough Old Byrd, and it